-One year ago today on my sixth day postpartum with our third baby, I stood alone sobbing in our mudroom, feeling overwhelmed and questioning everything.
+On my sixth day postpartum with our third baby, I stood alone sobbing in our mudroom, feeling overwhelmed and questioning everything.

+How am I going to complete a task less than a week after having a baby that I can barely do when I am 100%?
 If I leave the kids with my mom, can I find a way to do this and get home before the baby wakes up and needs me?

 I cannot let the cows run out of water, but what if I just physically cannot do it?
 How is this going to work long-term?
 I mean my mom is here now, but what happens when she goes home?

 How will this work – caring for our cattle and raising three kids?

-The questions and the ugly cry were triggered by Tom informing me that I would need to haul a generator out to the cows.
+The questions and the ugly cry were triggered by my husband informing me that I would need to haul a generator out to the cows.
 Their only source of water was from a tank supplied by a solar water pump.
 A pump that was not likely to keep up with demand on account of the overcast day that had been forecast and the pump would need to be run by a generator.

 Six days after having given birth to our baby daughter, I was charged with the responsibility of hauling a heavy, awkward piece of equipment and making sure the cows did not run out of water.
-Although probably not due to a rush of postpartum hormones, I knew Tom shared some of my concerns and was feeling just as emotionally strained.
-He needed me to come through that day.
+Although probably not due to a rush of postpartum hormones, I knew that my husband shared some of my concerns and was feeling just as emotionally strained.

 I had a choice to make.
 I could let the postpartum hormones get the better of me and wallow indefinitely in my pool of self-doubt, or I could put on my big girl pants and find a way to get it done.
 In case you were wondering, I chose the latter.

 After thinking it through, I devised a plan.
 I would take off after I fed the baby, leaving her sleeping with my mom and the big kids.
 Then I would take the lighter more maneuverable generator with the empty fuel tank.
 I’d fashion a ramp out of fiber-glass electric fence posts, slide the generator up into the back of the side-by-side, load the gas can, and be on my way.

 This was not something I could have done on my own.
-There was just no way was I going to be able to squelch the fear and doubt I was feeling all by my lonesome – I needed help.
+There was just no way was I going to be able to squelch the fear and doubt I was feeling all by my lonesome.
+I needed help.

 So, I prayed.
 I prayed that day for guidance and strength.
 I prayed for my husband and our little family.
 And this is how I have attacked every day since.